 - Dangerously Short Skirt: gets a Minidress of Power makeover in Blue Sphere (with bonus Zettai Ryouiki in the mobile game adaptation) which might help explain how she Hooked Up Afterwards with Dias...

 - Intrepid Reporter: Chisato is a reporter and follows Claude and Rena in their quest to save the universe.

 - Pintsized Powerhouse: Despite her looks, Chisato is a skilled melee fighter who attack with punches and kicks.

-- Pointy Ears: As a Nedian, she have elven-like ears.
+- Pointy Ears: As a Nedian, she has elven-like ears.

 - Properly Paranoid: She picks up on how odd it is that, in billions of years, no alternative versions of the Ten Wise Men story has surfaced.
 She's very right to be suspicious.

 - Witch Species: She opts not to take advantage of it for an unknown reason. in Star Ocean Anamnesis it is strongly implied that she was born without the special gene that grants Nedians the ability to use Symbology, though the dictionary in Star Ocean: Till the End of Time implies that Chisato was still able to pass the ability to her own descendants.

 Voiced by: Tomoe Hanba (Japanese), Melissa Fahn (English)

 A new character added in Second Evolution version, Welch is a young girl with a peculiar sense of style who always carries around a big pointer.
 A self-designated creator, she claims that she builds various useful items, but the details are unknown.
 She semi-forcefully decides to join Claude and the others on their venture.

 Tropes about her are listed in the main page.